 Grab your favorite cookie cutters because these gluten free cardamom cookies were made to be awesome cut-out cookies.
 Whether you are going for a festive shape like these snowflakes, or a more generic shape like a circle, these cookies are going to be good!

-Bake at 350 degrees F for 8-10 minutes until done.
+Step 5: Bake at 350º F for 8-10 minutes until done.
 Allow cooling.
 If you are going to dip these in white chocolate, here are the directions for that.

 How to melt chocolate chips in a microwave: